dem123456789/ITripI/README.md

-# ItripI
+# ITripI

-ItripI is a trip planner web application using.
+ITripI is a trip planner web application using.
 It uses Goolge and Yelp API to filter possible destination like restaurants and hotels based on the schedule and preferences of user.

 ## Introduction